AdobeDocs/magento-learn.en/help/pagebuilder/summit-pagebuilder-oview-devs/3-pagebuilder-summit.md

 team: magentou
 ---

-# Summit session 3 Page Builder overview for developers {#main-page-heading}
+# Summit session 3 [!UICONTROL Page Builder] overview for developers {#main-page-heading}

-Receive an overview of theming practices, learn to describe the theming conventions​and explain where each part of the Page Builder theme is located.
+Receive an overview of theming practices, learn to describe the theming conventions​and explain where each part of the [!UICONTROL Page Builder] theme is located.

 >[!VIDEO](https://video.tv.adobe.com/v/35711?quality=12&learn=on)